-Questions 2.
-Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: a dual registration system would be too cumbersome for LGAs &amp; difficult for dog owners to comply with . up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
-This uld replace the need to issue a sterilisation certificate.
-3. Would you support this approach?☑ Yes☐ No☐ Unsure Please provide reasons for your response: centralised registration is the best option.
+- 2. Please indicate your preference for the following: - Option 1 registration, microchipping and de-sexing by six months - □ Option 2 limited registration at three months; full registration on de-sexing

+$\hfill\square$ Option 3 - registration at three months; onus on owner to advise when dog de-sexed

+Please provide reasons for your preference: Ease of process and less of an administrative burden on the Shire/ owners

+From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
+This would replace the need to issue a sterilisation certificate.

+- 3. Would you support this approach?

+- □ Yes

+- □ No

+- ⊠ Unsure

+Please provide reasons for your response:

+With the animal owners consent.
+Veterinary practices maybe able to update the animal details.
+However owners are ultimately responsible and are to ensure that their details are upto date and correct.